-The development and implementation of safe and efficient national payments systems and Financial Market Infrastructures (FMIs) is a crucial component of the World Bank Group’s work to reduce poverty and boost prosperity.
+The development and implementation of safe, reliable and efficient national payments systems and Financial Market Infrastructures (FMIs) is a crucial component of the World Bank Group’s work to reduce poverty and boost shared prosperity.
 Secure, affordable, and accessible payment systems and services help expand financial inclusion, foster development and support financial stability.

-Payment and settlement systems are the mechanisms established to facilitate the clearing and settlement of monetary and other financial transactions.
-Safe and efficient payment and settlement systems:
+Payment systems and FMIs are the mechanisms established to facilitate the clearing and settlement of monetary and other financial transactions.
+Safe, reliable and efficient payment systems and FMIs:

-- Support financial stability by mitigating settlement risk related to financial transactions and facilitating the smooth flow of payments and efficient functioning of financial markets.
+- Support financial stability by mitigating risks related to financial transactions and facilitating the smooth flow of payments and efficient functioning of financial markets.

-- Enable access to transaction accounts as a means to safely store value, and make and receive payments, thus helping to fulfill the World Bank Group’s vision of Universal Financial Access (UFA) by 2020.
+- Enable access to transaction accounts as a means to safely store value, and make and receive payments, thus helping to fulfill the World Bank Group’s vision of Universal Financial Access (UFA) by 2020 and foster financial inclusion.

-The World Bank works to improve the safety and efficiency of payment systems by providing financial and technical assistance and policy advice to client governments.
+The World Bank works to improve the safety, reliability and efficiency of payment systems and FMIs by providing financial and technical assistance and policy advice to client governments.
 The Bank contributes to international standard-setting, assessment and implementation.
 The Bank also advances and disseminates payment-system knowledge.

 Over the last decade we have supported over 120 countries on the topics of payments, remittances and market infrastructures, through advisory services and lending projects.
 We conduct diagnostics, formal assessments against prevalent standards and guidelines, design strategies, finance procuring new systems and upgrading existing systems, advise on the enabling legal and regulatory frameworks, help strengthen oversight and cooperative arrangements, create a conducive environment for adoption of new technologies and approaches without negatively impacting the safety and soundness of the financial system and facilitate regional harmonization and integration of payments and market infrastructures.

-- The World Bank helped RTGS technology spread from fewer than 10 countries in the 1990s to more than 120 today.
-It allows better risk management in interbank settlement and increases resilience to financial shocks, and improving risk settlement time improves efficiency.
+- The World Bank helped RTGS technology spread from fewer than 10 countries in the 1990s to near universal coverage now.
+It allows better risk management in interbank settlement and increases resilience to financial shocks and improving settlement time improves efficiency.

 - The World Bank’s cutting-edge focus on payment system oversight helped foster a broad scope of the function in the vast majority of central banks across the world.